gribes02/darknet_ros/README.md

 ## Results
 The accuracy of the trained models was tested on the test set, which was done on a laptop.
-Figure
+[Figure 1](#F1Score) shows the F1 score of both YOLO v3 (green) and YOLO v3-Tiny (blue) for a range of IoU thresholds.
+Additionally, the orange bars shows the difference between the two models.
+As can be seen from the graph, up until an IoU threshold of 50%, both models perform very well with an F1 score of approximately 0.99.
+This shows that both models are very effective in detecting the objects in question.
+However, from an IoU threshold of 50% onwards, the F1 scores of both models drop considerably.
+From this can be concluded that although effective in detecting objects, neither model is very accurate in setting the bounding boxes.

+However, the graph shows that YOLO v3 results in a noticeably higher F1 score for greater IoU scores compared to YOLO v3-Tiny as also indicated by the orange bars.
+This indicites that YOLO v3 more accurately places the bounding boxes than YOLO v3-Tiny.

 **Overall Performance Metrics of YOLO v3-Tiny**
 | IoU Threshold | Precision | Recall | F1-score | TP  | FP  | FN  | Average mAP (%) |